bixuehujin/blink/README.md

 ## Participating

-**Blink is still in active development, your participating is very wellcome!**
+**Blink is still in active development, so your participation is very welcome!**

 You may participate in the following ways: